ap0llo/mddocs/docs/api/DemoProject/DemoClass/Indexers/Item.md

 public string this[int x, int y] { get; }
 ```

+### Indexer Value

+String

+The tag `value` allows specifying the value a indexer represents

 ### Remarks

 Remarks allow specification of more detailed information about a member, in this case the indexer. supplementing the information specified in the summary.